haitech/rcv/README.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public license along with MotorvognRegister.
+    You should have received a copy of the GNU General Public license along with RCV.
 If not, see <http://www.gnu.org/licenses/>.